Finite Entanglement Entropy of Black Holes: Conclusions

-Finally, we evaluated the Wald entropy for a wide class of local and nonlocal classical and quantum actions finding agreement with the conical entropy for the terms proportional to the area.
-We also considered contributions from higher derivative terms, where form factors show up explicitly.
-This is a further confirmation of the physical relevance of the conical entropy of black holes whose computation has been performed in this paper.
-It is also conceivable that the surface divergences that we did not take into account may actually give no contribution to the entanglement entropy in the context of a theory of gravity finite in the bulk.
+It is also conceivable that the surface divergences that we did not take into account may actually give no contribution in the context of a theory of gravity finite in the bulk.
+In fact, in such a finite theory of gravity like the one discussed here, the dependence on the regulator of the conical singularity should disappear once the fundamental scales of the theory are introduced and so no additional massless degrees of freedom should appear.
 On the other hand, if present, such contributions could also be cancelled by switching on appropriate operators localized on the entangling surface.
-In both cases, the results presented here would then become relevant for the full renormalized entanglement entropy computed through the Callan-Wilczek formula.
+In both cases, the results presented here would then become relevant for the full renormalized entropy computed through the Callan-Wilczek formula.